magicdude4eva/PiHoleCloudFlareD/README.md

 sudo ./cloudflared proxy-dns --port 54 --upstream https://1.1.1.1/.well-known/dns-query --upstream https://1.0.0.1/.well-known/dns-query
 ```

-Let's install it as a system service by copying the [service file](https://github.com/magicdude4eva/PiHoleCloudFlareD/blob/master/etc/systemd/system/dnsproxy.service) and then starting it via `sudo systemctl restart dnsmasq.service`
+Let's install it as a system service by copying the [service file](https://github.com/magicdude4eva/PiHoleCloudFlareD/blob/master/etc/systemd/system/dnsproxy.service) and then starting it via `sudo systemctl restart dnsproxy.service`

 ## Install email for notifications
 We will use `msmtp` for this and I use my Google Apps account to send out email: